Nagy-Abdallah/Kubernetes-with-Vargrant/README.md

 This vagrantFile provision a cluster environment contains of 1 Master and 2 workers using kubeadm.
 - Master 2 CPU and 4 Gig of Ram.
 With Private IP 10.0.0.10
 - 2 Workers with  1 CPU and 2 Gig of Ram each.
 With Private IP 10.0.0.11 for node01 and 10.0.0.12 for node02.
+- Operating-System is Ubuntu20-04

 ### Kubrenets Mainfests
-There are 5 deployments into this Mainffests:
+There are 5 deployments into this Mainfests:

 <img src="/Images/svc.png"  >